Embodied Identity and Social Justice

 Application process

-2. Contact the Primary Supervisor, Dr Louise Richardson-Self to discuss your suitability and the project's requirements; and
+2. Contact Dr Louise Richardson-Self to discuss your suitability and the project's requirements; and

 • Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.